trane-project/trane-music/courses/major_scale/lesson_C_sharp/exercise_4/back.md

-The note in degree number 4 of the C♯ major scale is F♯.
+The note in degree number 4 of the C♯ Major scale is F♯.